MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 ![Delivery Optimization](images/18917-1.jpg "New download throttling options")

-## Disk type now visible in Task Manager Performance tab (Build 18898)
+## Disk type visible in Task Manager Performance tab (Build 18898)
-A small, but perhaps convenient change — you’ll now be able to see the disk type (e.g. SSD) for each disk listed in Task Manager’s performance tab.
+A small, but perhaps convenient change — you’ll be able to see the disk type (e.g. SSD) for each disk listed in Task Manager’s performance tab.
 This is particularly helpful in cases where you have multiple disks listed, so you can differentiate between them.

 ![dictation](images/18898-1.png "expanded language support")

 ## File Explorer improvements (Build 18894)
 We’ve heard your feedback asking for increased consistency, and to make it easier to find your files.
-Over the next few days we’ll be starting to roll out a new File Explorer search experience – now powered by Windows Search.
+We have introduced a new File Explorer search experience –  powered by Windows Search.
 This change will help integrate your OneDrive content online with the traditional indexed results.
-This rollout will start with a small percent, and then we’ll increase the rollout to more Insiders as we validate the quality of the experience.

 What does that mean for you?
-Once you have the new experience, as you type in File Explorer’s search box, you’ll now see a dropdown populated with suggested files at your fingertips that you can pick from.
+Once you have the new experience, as you type in File Explorer’s search box, you’ll see a dropdown populated with suggested files at your fingertips that you can pick from.

 These improved results can be launched directly by clicking the entry in the new suggestions box, or if you want to open the file location, just right-click the entry and there’ll be an option to do so.
 If you need to use commands or dig deeper into non-indexed locations, you can still press enter and populate the view with the traditional search results.

 ![dictation](images/18894-1.png "expanded language support")

-We’ve also updated the design, so now as soon as you click the search box in File Explorer (or press CTRL+E to set focus to it), you’ll see the dropdown list with your search history.
+We’ve also updated the design, so as soon as you click the search box in File Explorer (or press CTRL+E to set focus to it), you’ll see the dropdown list with your search history.

 If you encounter any issues, or have any feedback, file them under “Files, Folders, and Online Storage” > “File Explorer” in the Feedback Hub.